-Addiction is a serious problem that causes harm not only to individuals and families, but also to public safety.
+Addiction is a serious problem that causes harm to individuals, families, and communities.
 Advocates offers a number of programs and treatment options for people struggling with addiction so they can embark on a path to recovery, and in turn make their lives —and our communities—safer and stronger.

 Advocates Community Counseling provides individual and group therapy to those struggling with addiction at our locations in Framingham, Marlborough, and Harvard.
 Our compassionate and skilled counselors support individuals on their journey to recovery.
 We accept MassHealth and most private insurance plans.
 Visit our Counseling & Psychiatry page to learn more.

 Recovery coaches are professionally trained to use their own lived experience with addiction to support others’ journey in recovery, assist people in recovery as they navigate systems, and explore resources in order to live fulfilling lives in the community.
-Recovery coaching is not a clinical service.
 Learn more.

 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
 The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating court.